molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

-This configuration tells pa11y to check the URL http://localhost:4200 and to use both available testing engines.
+This configuration tells pa11y to check the URL http://localhost:4200 and to use both available testing engines, `axe` and `htmlcs`.
 You can add many URLs to the `urls` array.

 We can now run pa11y-ci with: